 - a situation where we have asked for your explicit consent to process or share information about your health;

-- where your and/or other people’s health and safety is at serious risk.
-In these instances, your health data may need to be shared whether or not you have provided your consent (data in these instances would be subjected to minimisation, recipients of such data would be limited to those people or agencies able to assist).
+- a limited circumstance whereby yours and/or other people’s health and safety is at serious risk.
+In these instances, your health data may need to be shared whether or not you have provided your consent (data in these instances would be subjected to minimisation, recipients of such data would be limited to those people or agencies able to assist or).
 Examples of such limited circumstances might be where you are at risk or causing serious harm to yourself or others or have tested positive for easily transmissible infectious illness (such as Covid-19).

 This data may be processed by us with your consent, in accordance with the terms of our contract with you, to protect our legitimate interests, in order to meet our statutory obligations under equality or other legislation and/or to comply with legal obligations relevant to any of our procedures, for example, investigating an allegation of racial discrimination.
 If the outcome of such a procedure is referred to a regulatory body, this processing will be subject to suitable safeguarding and is considered to meet a substantial public interest.